 Arranged marriage versus love marriage is a debate which has not reached a conclusion.
 Although it is a general belief that there are merits and demerits in both the methods, I wholeheartedly support the institution of love marriage.
 This is simply because, according to me, love marriage is a natural process while the arranged one is against the forces of nature.

 In love marriage, a boy and a girl meet in places like colleges, offices, parties, etc. They become friends at start and if the tuning of their hearts and wavelength match, they go ahead and become life partners.
 Hence, we can say they met in a natural way.
-In other words, their meeting was fixed by nature.
+In other words, their meeting and falling in love is a natural process.

 In arranged marriage, two families ‘fix’ a meeting between a boy and a girl.
 They are made or even forced to meet and decide in maximum 3-4 meetings whether they can consider each other the most important person of their life.
 The most important relation of our lives is ‘fixed’ by going against the forces of nature as if it’s a business deal.
 And going against the nature is certainly a bad idea!